BMC Software Code of Conduct

 For BMC, corporate responsibility means achieving business success in ways that demonstrate respect for our communities.
 BMC prohibits the use of child labor, physical punishment or forced or compulsory labor, as well as any other forms of human abuse including human trafficking.
 BMC is committed to respecting the environment and to conserving resources.
 Accordingly, BMC promotes compliance with all applicable environmental laws and regulations in the countries where we do business.

 BMC is committed to creating strategic partnerships with community organizations.
-Charitable contributions on behalf of BMC, including donations of computer equipment, cash donations or the purchase of tickets for fundraising events, may only be committed by and should be directed through the Community and Government Relations Department.
+Charitable contributions on behalf of BMC, including donations of computer equipment, cash donations or the purchase of tickets for fundraising events, may only be committed by and should be directed through the Corporate Social Responsibility Team.

 All corporate policies are available on the BMC’s Internal Corporate Policy website.
 For more information please contact the Compliance and Ethics Office.